Title: Bourgeois Dignity: Why Economics Can’t Explain the Modern World

 Topic of Book

 McCloskey seeks to explain why so many nations have dramatically increased their standard-of-living over the last few centuries.
-She agues that the cause is liberty and dignity for the common man.
+She agues that the cause was liberty and dignity for the common man.

 While I believe the McCloskey overstates the role of beliefs in fostering economic growth, I believe that she makes some very important points.
 She is particularly strong in demolishing rival theories on the cause of what she calls the “Great Enrichment.”
 Most damning, she makes the point that economists don’t really understand where economic growth comes from.

 Other books by the same author

 - Ethics and ideas matter in economic growth.

 - Traditional societies view innovation, work and trade as unethical and immoral.
 They prefer military glory and conspicuous consumption.